 The meaning of board certification is an indication that the specialist has completed an approved medical education program and an evaluation, including an examination designed to assess the knowledge, experience and skills necessary to provide high quality care in that specialty at the time the certificate is awarded.

+Is Board Certification in Plastic Surgery the Best?
 Board Certification status is one tool a patient can use when deciding on a surgeon.
 It tells the health care consumer about the training and examinations in the specialty field that a surgeon has completed.

+Is Board Certification in Plastic Surgery the Best?
 Good plastic surgeon qualifications that you need to consider and important information that should be available to you.

 · Is the doctor Board Certified and is that specialty area appropriate to the procedure you are considering?